Brizy Pro Review

 - $99 Unlimited sites license with 1 year of support and plugin updates

 - $299 Ultimate Use license for unlimited sites with lifetime support and plugin updates.
-This is a limited time offer for early adopters.
 I can’t think of another page builder with this good of a plan!
 If you’re willing to gamble that Brizy will iron out the kinks in their Pro page builder, then this deal shouldn’t be passed up.

-I can’t see how anyone could give an honest 4.9 out of 5 for a page builder that leaves behind a code mess when deactivated and has such an ungainly customer service setup.
-These two problem areas make a near perfect rating completely out of the question.
+I can’t see how anyone could give an honest 4.9 out of 5 for a page builder that leaves behind a code mess when deactivated and includes such a small number of page elements.
+These two problem areas make a nearly perfect rating completely out of the question.

 I’ll definitely be keeping on eye on Brizy Pro.